-For equipoise estimands (ATO, ATM and ATEN), we consider the augmented estimators The estimators \eqref{eq:ate_dr} are doubly-robust, i.e., they are consistent when at least one of the propensity score or the outcome regression models is correctly specified.
-However, $\widehat\tau_{g}^{\text{aug}}$ are not doubly robust for equipoise estimands.
-They are consistent for $\tau_g$ only if the propensity score model is correctly specified.
-Otherwise, the consistency will not hold even when the outcome models are correctly specified \citep{matsouaka2020framework,mao2018propensity}.
+For equipoise estimands (ATO, ATM and ATEN), we consider the augmented estimators While the estimators \eqref{eq:ate_dr} are doubly-robust (i.e., they are consistent when at least one of the PS or the outcome regression models is correctly specified), the equipoise estimators $\widehat\tau_{g}^{\text{aug}}$ are not.
+The latter are consistent only if the PS model is correctly specified \citep{matsouaka2020framework,mao2018propensity}.